-B3.2.1 Introduction
+B2.2.1 INTRODUCTION

-The Firth of Forth and Forth Estuary has previously experienced pollution from a number of industrial sources and sewage discharges, such as the petro-chemical operations at Grangemouth and the sewage works at Seafield.
-The Imperial Chemical Industries (ICI) chemical plant previously based in Grangemouth is also known to have been a source of mercury into the Forth Estuary.
-Over the past 35 years, however, most of these pollution sources have been controlled or eliminated altogether.
+The Firth of Forth and Forth Estuary has previously experienced pollution from a number of industrial sources and sewage discharges, such as the petrochemical operations at Grangemouth and the sewage works at Seafield.
+The Imperial Chemical Industries (ICI) chemical plant previously based in Grangemouth is also known to have been a source of mercury into the Forth system as have the coal fired power stations, such as Longannet (2).
+Over about the past 50 years, however, most of these pollution sources have been controlled or eliminated altogether.